 Resume Writer Certifications: Our Writer Had None

-There are nearly 40 resume writers in The Muse’s stable.
-We were able to find one resume writer who had a certification, Certified Master Resume Writer.
-Many of the staff had other types of certifications.
+There are nearly 50 resume writers in The Muse’s stable.
+Many of the staff had various types of certifications.
 Some resume coaches we saw on the Muse even had MBAs.
 Based on our resume writer’s biography, they didn’t possess a resume writing certification.
 Instead, it reads in the bio that consumers should look at our writer’s remarkable testimonials.
 Other services we reviewed boasted of their writers having various certifications, the most popular of which is the Certified Professional Writing Certification (CPRW).
 A certification doesn’t necessarily make a person a better resume writer, but it’s assuring to know they went through the training and wrote a resume that passed muster.

 Guarantees: None After Final Delivery